Boggsville median real estate price is $139,560, which is less expensive than 98.6% of Colorado neighborhoods and 90.6% of all U.S. neighborhoods.

 An interesting characteristic about the Boggsville neighborhood is that there are more incarcerated people living here than 99.8% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-In addition, one of the unique characteristics of the Boggsville neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+In addition, the Boggsville neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
 The Boggsville neighborhood also has a greater percentage of children living in poverty (74.8%) than found in 99.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, neighborhoodScout's exclusive research revealed that 96.6% of the adult residents in the Boggsville neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.2% of the neighborhoods in America.